Tesla logo

 2026

-Tesla says it plans to begin Megapack 3 and Megablock production at Megafactory Houston in 2026, adding to existing Lathrop and Shanghai Megapack capacity.
+Tesla still targets late-2026 first production of Megapack 3 and Megablock at the new Brookshire/Houston Megafactory (50 GWh/yr design capacity), adding to Lathrop and Shanghai Megapack output.

 Grow FSD and software monetization

-Tesla says monthly FSD subscriptions more than doubled in 2025 and that it is transitioning access to FSD (Supervised) to monthly subscriptions only as it expands software-driven revenue streams.
+Tesla says monthly FSD subscriptions more than doubled in 2025 and is transitioning FSD (Supervised) access to monthly subscriptions only.
+With 1.28M active subscriptions in Q1 2026, the next step is sustaining subscription growth and turning the same AI stack into Robotaxi revenue.

 2026